VeedantBrahmbhatt/NSIP_Dashboard/README.md

 5. **pagination.js**
    - Manages the pagination of the table.
-   - Displays only 10 rows per page and provides forward and back buttons to navigate through the pages.
+   - Displays only 15 rows per page and provides individual page buttons to navigate through the pages.
    - Disables the buttons appropriately when there are no more pages to navigate.
+   - Provides the information on records displayed and from the total records.

 #### How to Run the Project